nikita10110/Nikita_Verma/README.md

 I am able to get the model to predict with an accuracy of 90% after minimal tuning.

 ## [Project 3: Sentiment analysis using LSTM](https://github.com/nikita10110/sentimentanalysis)
--Used the *Kaggle IMBN movies reviews dataset*.
+- Used the *Kaggle IMBN movies reviews dataset*.
--Performed tokeniztion on the data.
+- Performed tokeniztion on the data.
 - Performed some cleaning like removing stopwords.
 - Trained the data on the LSTM model.